Vangelis Vourtzoumis

 Evangelos "Vangelis" Vourtzoumis (alternate spelling: Vaggelis) (Βαγγέλης Βουρτζούμης) (born October 30, 1969) is a retired Greek professional basketball player.

 Professional career

 Vourtzoumis won three European titles on three different Greek teams.
 In 1993, he played with Aris and with them he won the FIBA Cup Winners' Cup against Efes, at Torino.
-In 1996, he played with Panathinaikos, and with them he was a winner of the EuroLeague championship at Paris.
+In 1996, he played with Panathinaikos, and with them, he was a winner of the EuroLeague championship in Paris.
 In 2001, he won the FIBA Saporta Cup championship with Maroussi.

 Vourtzoumis also won the Greek League championship in 1989, 1990, and 1991, and two Greek Cups, in 1990 and 1992, while playing with Aris.
 He also won the 1998 Greek League championship, and the 1996 Greek Cup title, with Panathinaikos.

 National team career

 Vourtzoumis had eight caps with the senior men's Greek national basketball team, and he averaged 5.9 points per game.